 It is your right to deposit your money into your own account.
 However, the structure of the account does not convert the funds to a non-marital asset.
 Your income and her income are considered marital property regardless of how the account is set up.
 Similar to a vehicle purchased during the...Read more »

 If it is your wife's cell phone and your wife's vehicle, then the answer would be yes it would be fraudulent as you would not have the authority to interfere with her contract with her cell phone provider or transfer legal title in her vehicle.
-If there is a court order requiring you to pay these...Read more »
+If there is a court order requiring you to...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.